BUCO Falling Film Water Chiller in use for cooling seafood (shrimps) and BUCO Heat Exchange Plates for heating

 - easy cleaning possibility

-- cleaning possible during operation, i.e. no loss of performance
+- cleaning possible during cooling operation, i.e. no loss of performance

-- Food-grade design (completely made of stainless steel)
+- Food-grade refrigeration design (completely made of stainless steel)

 The heating for the first and second stage is done by BUCO heat exchange plates, whereby steam or thermal oil then flows through the plates.

 If single-stage deep-freezing is possible compared to the conventional two-stage method with deep-freezing in an air tunnel, a large amount of energy is saved.
-BUCO heat exchanger plates and BUCO Falling Film Chillers ensure safe operation.
+BUCO heat exchanger plates and BUCO Falling Film Chillers ensure safe operation in industrial refrigeration.
 Operation is guaranteed, as the highest quality requirements are set by the customer during production.